ruuda/blog/posts/2014-08-writing-a-path-tracer-in-rust-part-1.md

 - Cargo is really, really nice.
 Easy to set up, and then just `cargo run` after writing some code.
 - The compiler has mostly helpful error messages.
 Lots of warnings, which is good as well.
 - I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it.
+- It seems to be impossible to have multiple implementations of `Mul<T, U>`.
+I encountered this when trying to allow scalar multiplication for vectors on both sides.
+  With some help from IRC (they were really quick), I found a workaround, but it does not solve the problem in all cases.